cogitoslabs/cicdvai/README.md

-# GCP Modular Infrastructure Setup
+# GCP Modular Infrastructure Setup Template

 This repository provides a reusable, fully automated GCP setup using Terraform and Cloud Build.
 It separates the **Bootstrap Project** (infrastructure and CI/CD setup) from **Application Projects** (created automatically per app).